plangrid/ReactiveLists/Guides/Getting Started.md

 # Getting Started

 ReactiveLists provides a React-like API for `UITableView` and `UICollectionView`.
-This goal is to provide a more declarative interface on top of your normal table and collection code.
-To get started with ReactiveLists, we encourage you to play around with the examples included in the repository.
+The goal is to provide a more declarative interface on top of your normal table and collection code.
+To get started with ReactiveLists, in addition to reading this document, we encourage you to play around with the examples included in the repository.

 ### Primary Components